General practitioner: Europe

+European Union

+General practitioners are regulated in the EU by Directive 2005/36/EC.

 France

-In France the médecin généraliste (commonly called docteur) is responsible for the long-term care in a population.
-This implies prevention, education, care of the diseases and traumas that do not require a specialist, and orientation towards a specialist when necessary.
-They also follow the severe diseases day-to-day (between the acute crises that require the intervention of a specialist).
+In France the médecin généraliste (commonly called médecin de famille) is responsible for primary care medicine, including non-vital emergencies and patient's follow up.
+This implies prevention, education, care of the diseases and traumas.
+The general practitionner orientates the patients to other specialists when necessary.

 They have a role in the survey of epidemics, a legal role (constatation of traumas that can bring compensation, certificates for the practice of a sport, death certificate, certificate for hospitalisation without consent in case of mental incapacity), and a role in the emergency care (they can be called by the samu, the French EMS).
-They often go to a patient's home when the patient cannot come to the consulting room (especially in case of children or old people), and have to contribute to a night and week-end duty (although this was contested in a strike in 2002).
+They often go to a patient's home when the patient cannot come to the consulting room (especially in case of children or old people), and have to contribute to night and week-end duties.

-The studies consist of six years in the university (common to all medical specialties), and three years as a junior practitioner (interne) :
+The studies consist of six years at university (common to all medical specialities), and four years as a resident (interne) :